 - Exclusion related to an infectious disease as mandated by IDPH

 - Family emergency

-- Circumstances that cause reasonable concern for the parent or guardian for the safety or health of the student.
-The reasonableness of the concern shall be subject to evaluation by the principal or principal’s designee, on a case by case basis.
+- Circumstances that cause reasonable concern to the parent or guardian for the safety or health of the student.
+The reasonableness of the concern shall be subject to evaluation by the principal or principal’s designee, on a case-by-case basis.

 Excused absences are those with a valid cause and which have been reported to the school by a parent or guardian.
-Unexcused absences are absences for which there is no legitimate cause, such as truancy.
+Unexcused absences are absences for which there is no legitimate cause.

 In case of an extended absence due to illness, the student’s parents or guardian should contact the school so that arrangements can be made to discuss the student’s progress and homework with the classroom teacher.
 Parents may consider applying for home/hospital instruction.
 For more information, please contact the school nurse.

 Parents are discouraged from taking vacation during the school year, except during regularly scheduled breaks in the school calendar, such as winter break, spring break, and summer vacation.
 If an extended absence/vacation during the school year is unavoidable, the absence is marked as unexcused.